 Turin is a city full of unexpected discoveries.
 In Turin, museums and art galleries number well over fifty and they are all worth a visit.
-Many are amongst the best museums in Italy.
+Many are rated among the best museums in Italy.

 Top of the list of all the museums and other attractions in Turin has to be the Palace of Venaria, one of the Top Five Tourist Attractions in Italy, a UNESCO Heritage site and an equal in every way to the Palace of Versailles .